fairouz-khalaf/fairouz-khalaf/README.md

 💞️ I’m looking for collaborate on a job as flutter developer

-📫 How to reach me :Via E-mail :fairouzkhalaf030@gmail.com Via Facebook :Fairouz Khalaf Or visit https://www.facebook.com/profile.php?id=100022009476583
+📫 How to reach me :Via E-mail :fairouzkhalaf030@gmail.com

 ⚡ Fun fact always learning and up to date